ChrisioGwaan/wenxige-bg/README.md

 ## About The Project

-Flask is a lightweight WSGI web application framework in Python.
-It is designed with simplicity and flexibility in mind, making it easy to get started with web development.
-Flask provides a minimalistic approach, allowing developers to build web applications quickly without unnecessary complexity.
-That's why we chose Flask as the backend framework for this project.

-We still keep the Spring Boot project for future reference.
-If our business grows and we need to handle more complex tasks, we can consider switching back to Spring Boot.
+This is the backend service for Guangzhou Wenxige Trading Co., Ltd. Admin Management System.
+We will continue to develop the system using Spring Boot for scalability and performance.

 <p align="right">(<a href="#readme-top">📍back to top</a>)</p>